CNelias/CategoricalTimeSeries.jl/docs/Motif_recognition.md

 ```Julia
 detect_motifs(ts, w, d, t = w - d; iters = 1000, tolerance = 0.95)
 ```
-Detects all motifs of length 'w' occuring more often than chance, being identical to each other up to 'd' differences inside of imput time-series 'ts'.
+Detects all motifs of length 'w' occuring more often than chance, being identical to each other up to 'd' differences inside of input time-series 'ts'.
 Returns an array of `pattern`, inside of which the patterns are classified by how frequently they are observed.
 The first elements is therefore the most frequently observed motif, and so on.
 > **Parameters**: